gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 : This field may contain any of the following flags and is composed of a bitwise OR of these values.
   ``SCTP_DTLS_CLIENT``:
-  : All key management methods in `sdc_kmids` can operate as a DTLS client.
+  : All Key Management Methods in `sdc_kmids` can operate as a DTLS client.

   ``SCTP_DTLS_SERVER``:
-  : All key management methods in `sdc_kmids` can operate as a DTLS server.
+  : All Key Management Methods in `sdc_kmids` can operate as a DTLS server.

   ``SCTP_DTLS_RESTART``:
-  : All key management methods in `sdc_kmids` support the restart operation.
+  : All Key Management Methods in `sdc_kmids` support the restart operation.

   ``SCTP_DTLS_REQUIRED``:
   : The endpoint requires the use of the DTLS chunk.